 - Add tomatoes to sauce and stir.
 Let simmer for another 15 minutes.

 - On a large cookie sheet, lay out parchment paper and roll out pizza dough.
-Bake for 10 minutes.
+With the oven still at 400°F, bake for 10 minutes.

 - Top with tomato sauce and bake for another 10 minutes.